 Cross-country races are held over undulating circuits (with technical descents, forest roads, rocky paths and obstacles) of 4 to 6 km.
 The race varies from 1 h 20 minutes to 1 h 40 minutes depending on the category.

-The marathon event is a long version of cross-country held over a course of 60 to 160 km.
-A special feature is that riders from all categories, from enthusiasts to professionals, race together.
-The marathon event is held in a mountainous region.
-In contrast to the Olympic cross-country format, the riders never pass the same point twice.
+The Cross-country marathon events are a long version of cross-country held over a course of 60 to 160 km.
+A special feature is that rides from all categories, from enthusiasts to professionals, race together.
+The marathon is held in a mountainous region.

 In four-cross (often abbreviated to “4X”), four participants set off together to ride down a track that alternates banked corners and jumps.
 The races are very rapid (between 30 seconds and one minute) and give rise to fierce and closely contested confrontations between the riders.
 The winner is the first to cross the finish line.
 The four-cross races take place over several qualifying rounds.